hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

 - ``reservations-out-of-pool``: this makes sense only when the ``reservations-in-subnet`` flag is ``true``.
-When ``reservations-out-of-pool`` is ``true``, the server may assume that all host reservations are for addresses that do not belong to the dynamic pool.
+When ``reservations-out-of-pool`` is ``true``, the server assumes that all host reservations are for addresses that do not belong to the dynamic pool.
 Therefore, it can skip the reservation checks when dealing with in-pool addresses, thus improving performance.
   The server will not assign reserved addresses that are inside the dynamic